shahincsejnu/kubernetes-stuffs/README.md

 ## Kubernetes

-Kubernetes is container orchestration tools.
+Kubernetes is a container orchestration tool.
 It offers three most important facilities :

 - High Availability or No Downtime
 - Scalability or High Performance